16 Materials Engineer Resume Examples for 2025

 Showcase leadership in engineering

-• Managed a team of 5 lab technicians to develop a new composite material, resulting in a 30% improvement in durability.
+• Managed a team of 5 junior engineers to develop a new composite material, resulting in a 20% increase in product durability.

 Quantify your engineering impact